Education and Training

 When will the program take place?

-6 weeks over the summer of 2022 (late June – early August), and quarterly throughout the school year
+Summer of 2025 and quarterly throughout the school year

 What will participants do?